christinakim/christinakim.github.io/_posts/2020-10-23-hello-from-openai.md

 One of the high-level goals I'd like to work on is developing "taste" or "aesthetic" for deep learning research throughout this experience.

 For the past two weeks, I've been reading about generalization and language models.
-I've also been working on reimplementing the smaller transformers from the

-The past two weeks I've been reading about generalization and language models.
 I've also been working on reimplementing the smaller transformers from the [Scaling Laws for Neural Languages](https://arxiv.org/pdf/2001.08361.pdf).

 ### Scaling Laws for Neural Languages
 The paper uses a decoder only transformer for most of its experiments, in addition to LSTM models and the universal transformer.
 For now, I'll focus on reproducing the smaller-scale experiments with the transformer architecture.
 To understand the architecture for the decoder only transformer better, I read the [original GPT paper](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).
 It's surprising to remember that this paper is only ~2 years old.
-I plan on using datasets available via [HuggingFace's Dataset library](https://huggingface.co/docs/datasets/) for training.
+I plan to use datasets available via [HuggingFace's Dataset library](https://huggingface.co/docs/datasets/) for training initially, and look into this [WebText scraper](https://github.com/jcpeterson/openwebtext) later.

 I found these resources really useful for understanding and implementing the transformer architecture.
 - [The Illustrated Transformer – Jay Alammar](https://jalammar.github.io/illustrated-transformer/)